ember-learn/ember-blog/source/2019-08-02-the-ember-times-issue-109.md

 You can already check out the [full talk schedule](http://embercamp.com/speakers), which includes insights into Ember and modern best practices presented by [Jen Weber](https://twitter.com/jwwweber), [Edward Faulkner](https://twitter.com/eaf4), [Olivia Liddell](https://twitter.com/oliravi), [Dan Gebhardt](https://twitter.com/dgeb), and many other amazing speakers! ✨

 [Get your ticket today](https://www.eventbrite.com/e/embercamp-chicago-2019-registration-63595006376) before they run out!
-And If you or your company would be interested in being a sponsor of EmberCamp Chicago, please reach out via [embercamp.chicago@gmail.com](mailto:embercamp.chicago@gmail.com).
+If you or your company would be interested in being a sponsor of EmberCamp Chicago, please reach out via [embercamp.chicago@gmail.com](mailto:embercamp.chicago@gmail.com).

 See you all in Chicago, Emberistas!